apache/cordova-docs/docs/en/edge/guide/platforms/win8/index.md

 # Windows Platform Guide

-This guide shows how to set up your SDK development environment to build and deploy Cordova apps for Windows 8, Windows 8.1 and Windows Phone 8.1.
+This guide shows how to set up your SDK development environment to build and deploy Cordova apps for Windows 8, Windows 8.1, Windows Phone 8.1, and Windows 10 Universal App Platform.
 It shows how to use either shell tools to generate and build apps, or the cross-platform Cordova CLI discussed in The Command-Line Interface.
 (See the Overview for a comparison of these development options.)
 This section also shows how to modify Cordova apps within Visual Studio.
 Regardless of which approach you take, you need to install the Visual Studio SDK, as described below.

 See Upgrading Windows 8 for information on how to upgrade existing Windows 8 Cordova projects.